viestat/react-native-spotify/README.md

 ##Intro
-This is a native module that exposes the Spotify SDK (IOS [beta 17](https://github.com/spotify/ios-sdk/releases/tag/beta-17)) to JavaScript.
+A native module that allows you to use the Spotify SDK API (IOS [beta 17](https://github.com/spotify/ios-sdk/releases/tag/beta-17)) with JavaScript through react-native.

 ___